Afjunior18/Simpsons-Memory-Game/README.md

 The game, themed around The Simpsons, incorporates vibrant and familiar colors associated with the show.
 The primary colors used are:

-- Yellow (#FFD700): This color represents the iconic skin tone of the Simpson family members.
+- Yellow: This color represents the iconic skin tone of the Simpson family members.

-- Blue (#0000FF): This color is synonymous with the animated show's logo and various characters.
+- Blue: This color is synonymous with the animated show's logo and various characters.

 These colors were selected to evoke nostalgia and create a visually engaging experience for players, reminiscent of the beloved TV series.